r-lib/hugodown/README.md

 ## Usage

-The key to using hugodown is to put `output: hugodown::hugo_document()` in the YAML metadata of your `.Rmd` files.
+The key to using hugodown is to put `output: hugodown::md_document()` in the YAML metadata of your `.Rmd` files.
 Then knitting the file will generate a `.md` file designed to work well with hugo.
 The rest of hugodown just makes your life a little easier:

 * `hugo_start()` will automatically start a hugo server in the background, automatically previewing your site as you update it.